The Evolution and Impact of the Statewide Primary System

 The Scientific and Societal Rationale Behind Primaries

 The statewide primary system is rooted in principles of fairness, transparency, and voter empowerment.
-By allowing citizens to directly select candidates, primaries reduce the dominance of party elites and support a more competitive political landscape.
+By allowing citizens to directly select candidates, primaries reduce the dominance of party elites and grow a more competitive political landscape.

 - **Reducing Corruption